-We began the Project based on our understanding of the science associated with Alzheimer’s disease (Alz).
-We believe the only viable way of reducing the prevalence of Alz is to prevent the conditions initiating and sustaining the early development of the disease.
-Fortunately, the science on Alz and aging supports the conclusion that there are activities that can be engaged that will prevent, or significantly slow, the disease from progressing from its early beginnings.
-The goal of the Project is to prevent early harbingers of the disease from becoming devastating.
+We began the Project based on our understanding of the science on Alzheimer’s disease (Alz).
+Currently, the only way of reducing the prevalence of Alz is to prevent conditions that initiate and sustain the early development of Alz.
+Fortunately, research supports the idea that there are activities that can prevent Alz from progressing from its early beginnings, hence prevent the disease from becoming devastating.

-The business does not have the resources to sustain a nation-wide attempt to recruit a large number of citizens to its website and then provide the necessary information, advice and opportunities to actually have an impact on the prevalence of Alz.
-Nevertheless, the Project has the goal of doing just that: greatly reducing the prevalence of Alz, one citizen at a time.
-The only means available for doing that is to engage the multiple resources that abound in our complex, commercial culture.
-Some very useful resources are embodied in the Federal Government (e.g., the National Institute on Aging) and successful businesses.
-We wish to bring to bear any useful resource in the service of preventing Alz and that means interacting with profit-making companies.
+The business does not have the resources to sustain a nation-wide attempt to recruit large numbers of citizens to the website and then provide the necessary information, advice and opportunities to have an impact on the prevalence of Alz.
+However, we can make progress toward that goal by engaging the multiple resources of our complex, commercial culture.
+Some useful resources are embodied in the Federal Government (e.g., the National Institute on Aging) and within profit-making companies.
+We will advise you to buy certain products that may be useful as you do activities preventing disease.

 We will not sell your information to others.
-We will do all we can to protect your privacy and guard against any malfeasance that might threaten our goal of preventing Alz.
+We will do all we can to protect your privacy.
+We will only urge you to buy products or services that are worth the money.

-To summarize “about us,” we are a small group dedicated to reducing the prevalence of Alz by getting individuals to engage activities reducing their risk of developing the disease.
-We ask for you cooperation and involvement with our goals.
-Return to Home
+To summarize, we are a small group dedicated to reducing the prevalence of Alz by helping older citizens to engage in activities reducing their risk of developing Alz.

 We ask for your involvement with our mission.